lmaonator/jellyfin-plugin-runscripts/README.md

 - `arg 2`
 - `arg3 with " quote`

-The plugin passes only a select subste of attributes from the event arguments (eg. `PlaybackStopEventArgs`) to the script as a JSON serialized environment variable `EVENT_ARGS`.
+The plugin passes only a select subset of attributes from the event arguments (eg. `PlaybackStopEventArgs`) to the script as a JSON serialized environment variable `EVENT_ARGS`.
 This is necessary because lage play queues fail with `System.ComponentModel.Win32Exception: Argument list too long` and the script would not be executed.